saschazar21/sascha.work/src/posts/2021-01-22_teaser-cards-in-Eleventy.md

 ## Try it

-I created a small demo on [runkit](https://runkit.com/saschazar21/transform-svg-to-png), which explains the whole process step by step.
+I created a small demo on [runkit](https://runkit.com/saschazar21/transform-svg-to-png), which explains the core process of the transformation step by step.
 While the runkit notebook seems to work with a lower Sharp version as well, I experienced issues in combination with Eleventy on my local machine.
 That's why I initially suggested to use Sharp v0.27.

 ## Conclusion